brendan1107/brendan1107/README.md

 - 🌱 I’m currently persuing my studies at University of Malaya
 - 📫 How to reach me via my email : cheng0711jun@gmail.com
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I am only 2 months into coding!
-Spent most of my time of Java.
+Spent most of my time on Java.
 - 📱 Follow me on Instagram! : @brendan1107
 - 03-Dec-24